hotrodorm/hotrod/hotrod-project/docs/docs-4/torcs-ctp/README.md

 {9/9:aNj0vry1/n0duPT46ffHr27cfnB96Xhz/v33kU/25/P+59ePr47tc/}
 ```

-Go to https://checktheplan.com, copy these lines in it, and click on "Check".
+You can go to https://checktheplan.com, copy these lines in it, and click on "Check".
 The plan is displayed in tree format.

 ## Generic Visualization

 Nonwithstanding the source database of the plan, they are all visualized in the same way.
 In the end, all plans are trees of operators with leaf nodes that represent data access into the tablespaces of the database.

-Details on the different available views, operator properties, and highlights are available in the Help of the web s
+Details on the different views available, operator properties, and highlights are available in the Help of the web site.

 ## Log Resistant Format